 Here’s one of our favorite episodes, about a small village in Georgian Caucasus and the serious threat its people are facing.

-We are living in China at the moment, working to fund the future travels.
+We lived in China for almost 2 years, working to fund the future travels.

 We would like to find a way to mix some canoeing in our bike trips, but we still have to find out how.
 We’re also thinking of hang-gliding with folding bikes… are we going too far?

-born in Catania (Sicily) in 1982, I’m fond of soundscapes, ethnomusicology, bicycles, nature living, science fiction, canoeing, writing, making music… yes that’s a lot of things, can’t help it.
+born in Catania (Sicily) in 1982, I’m fond of soundscapes, ethnomusicology, bicycles, natural living, science fiction, canoeing, writing, making music… yes that’s a lot of things, can’t help it.

-I saw the world for the firs time in ’84 in a little town close to Bologna.
+I saw the world for the first time in ’84 in a little town close to Bologna.